Power BI Remote Training for London Teams: Overcoming Distance

 About Ben Richardson

-Ben is a director of Acuity Training, which he has been running for over 10 years.
+Ben Richardson is the Director of Acuity Training, and has been leading the company for more than 10 years.